nickhamson/nickhamson/README.md

 ### Hi there 👋
+I'm Nick Hamson!
+I'm about to graduate from BYU in Data Science.
+Right now I'm working on projects for finishing my degree.

+### My favorite languages
+- C++
+- Java
+- Python
+- R

 <!--
 **nickhamson/nickhamson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.